On quantum aspects of the higher-derivative Lorentz-breaking extension of QED: Perturbative generation

-Now, we can consider the renormalization.
-Since the theory is actually non-renormalizable (indeed, our coupling is $\frac{\alpha}{M}$, and it has a negative mass dimension; we note that the model considered in \cite{MNP} for another scheme of generating the higher-derivative Lorentz-breaking terms is also non-renormalizable, as well as that one used in \cite{Maluf}), we consider the fermionic determinant only.
-The superficial degree of divergence in the one-loop order, for purely external $A_{\mu}$, looks like \bea \omega=4-V_1-2V_{0a}-2V_{0b}-2V_2-N_d, \eea where $V_1$ is a number of vertices $\bar{\psi}\gamma_5\slashed{v} v^{\mu}v^{\nu}A_{\mu}\partial_{\nu}\psi$, $V_2$ -- of vertices $\bar{\psi}\gamma_5\slashed{v}(v\cdot A)^2\psi$, $V_{0a}$ -- of standard vertices $\bar{\psi}\slashed{A}\psi$, $V_{0b}$ -- of vertices $\bar{\psi}\gamma_5\slashed{v} v^{\mu}v^{\nu}(\partial_{\mu}A_{\nu})\psi$, and $N_d$ is a number of derivatives acting to external legs (except of those ones in $V_{0b}$).
+It is not difficult to show that, in the one-loop approximation, for external $A_{\mu}$, the superficial degree of divergence looks like \bea \omega=4-V_1-2V_{0a}-2V_{0b}-2V_2-N_d, \eea where $V_1$ is a number of vertices $\bar{\psi}\gamma_5\slashed{v} v^{\mu}v^{\nu}A_{\mu}\partial_{\nu}\psi$, $V_2$ -- of vertices $\bar{\psi}\gamma_5\slashed{v}(v\cdot A)^2\psi$, $V_{0a}$ -- of standard vertices $\bar{\psi}\slashed{A}\psi$, $V_{0b}$ -- of vertices $\bar{\psi}\gamma_5\slashed{v} v^{\mu}v^{\nu}(\partial_{\mu}A_{\nu})\psi$, and $N_d$ is a number of derivatives acting to external legs (except of those ones in $V_{0b}$).
+We note that only $V_{0a}$ vertices are not $\frac{1}{M}$ suppressed.
 It is clear then that, first, the number of external $A_{\mu}$ legs cannot be less than two (hence $2V_2+V_{0a}+V_{0b}+V_1\geq 2$), and that by the gauge symmetry reasons there must be at least one derivative acting to gauge legs (to get the CFJ term) or two derivatives (to get the Maxwell or aether terms).
 Also, it is evident that the potentially divergent Feynman diagrams with $V_2=1,2$ will be not gauge invariant since they will yield the contributions proportional to $(v\cdot A)^2$ or $(v\cdot A)^4$, and they should vanish in some regularization.
 Hence in divergent diagrams one should have $V_2=0$.
 Then, the diagram with $V_{0a}=2$ has been studied above (\ref{zzfdd}), and the contribution with $V_{0a}=1$ and $V_{0b}+V_1=1$ is just that one given by (\ref{s2a}), and its contribution is zero.
 In principle we can also have divergences in contributions to the two-point function formed by only $V_1$ and $V_{0b}$ vertices, however, they are strongly suppressed being proportional to $\frac{1}{M^2}$.
 We conclude our discussion with the statement that up to the order $M^{-1}$, our results are exact, and the only nontrivial divergent contribution is given by (\ref{zzfdd}).

-Therefore we can establish the action of the following higher-derivative extended QED given by the sum of (\ref{free}) and (\ref{fermi}).
+Therefore we find that the higher-derivative action given by the sum of (\ref{free}) and (\ref{fermi}) is consistent in the one-loop order.
 We note that, as usual, if we suggest the gauge field to be a purely external one, the one-loop result is exact.

 Now, let us introduce finite temperature.
 To do it, we apply the Matsubara formalism, i.e., in the integrals over momenta above, (\ref{zaszasz}) and (\ref{Pi2MP}), we suggest the zero component of the internal momentum to be discrete, $p_0=2\pi T(l+\frac{1}{2})$, with $l$ being an integer, and, afterwards, we integrate over spatial components of the internal momentum and sum over $l$.
 As a result, at the finite temperature, our self-energy tensor, given by $\Pi_{MP}^{\mu \nu}=\Pi_{1MP}^{\mu \nu}+\Pi_{2MP}^{\mu \nu}$, turns out to look like